univention/ucsschool-id-connector/docs/admin.rst

 Admin prerequisites
 ===================

-This administration chapter is useful when you need to administer an id-connector setup, or you need to integrate id-connector.
+This administration chapter is useful when you need to administer an |IDC| setup, or you need to integrate |IDC|.
-To follow this text you should be familiar with the following aspects of the UCS environment:
+To follow this text, you should be familiar with the following aspects of the UCS environment:

 .. glossary::